-Being a combination of the Price-to-Earnings and Price-To-Book ratios, the Graham Number gives more comprehensive insight into a stock than either ratio used alone.
+The Value Investing framework of Benjamin Graham — Warren Buffett's mentor — uses a combination of the Price-to-Earnings and Price-To-Book ratios, giving more comprehensive insight than either ratio used alone.

 Earnings Per Share (EPS) indicates how much profit the company makes per share.

 EPS combined with Price gives an idea of the rate of return one can expect on one's investment.
 EPS and Price are usually measured together as the P/E ratio, or Price-to-Earnings ratio.

 Book Value Per Share (BVPS) is the theoretical liquidation value of the stock.
 BVPS indicates how much one would be paid per share if the company were to close tomorrow.

 BVPS combined with Price gives a rough idea of the collateral on one's investment.
 BVPS and Price are usually measured together as the P/B ratio, or Price-to-Book ratio.